- Search The Registry

 - My Account

 Born in Athens, Georgia, he grew up in Springfield, MA, where he attended Technical High School.
-Stovall initially studied art at the Rhode Island School of Design and at Howard University where he received a Bachelor of Fine Arts degree.
+Stovall initially studied art at the Rhode Island School of Design and Howard University, where he received a Bachelor of Fine Arts degree.
 Since 1962, he lived and worked in Washington, D.C.
-Over the years he has won numerous awards, but perhaps his most enduring legacy is his work in the community.
+Over the years, he has won numerous awards, but perhaps his most enduring legacy is his work in the community.

-In the 1960s, he was given the opportunity to create his own workshop.
-With the help of benefactors Philip and Leni Stern, Stovall, in 1968, he was able to set up The Workshop Inc. in which anyone who wanted to learn with him could come and do so.
-The rules of Workshop, Inc., were that Stovall would teach anyone who wanted to learn, as long as they agreed to stay around to teach someone else.
+In the 1960s, he was allowed to create his workshop.
+With the help of benefactors Philip and Leni Stern, Stovall, in 1968, he set up The Workshop Inc., in which anyone who wanted to learn with him could come and do so.
+The rules of Workshop, Inc. were that Stovall would teach anyone who wanted to learn, as long as they agreed to stay around to teach someone else.

-Workshop, Inc., has not changed much over the years.
+Workshop, Inc. has not changed much over the years.
 It is not only a place to learn silk screening techniques but a forum for discussing and encouraging creativity.
-His own prints and drawings are part of numerous public and private collections throughout the world, including the George Walter Vincent Smith Museum in Springfield.
+His prints and drawings are part of numerous public and private collections worldwide, including the George Walter Vincent Smith Museum in Springfield.
 The recognition he has received as a master in this field has gained him commissions to print works of such noted artists as Josef Albers, Peter Blume, Alexander Calder, Elizabeth Catlett, Gene Davis, David Driskell, Sam Gilliam, Lois Mailou Jones, Jacob Lawrence, Robert Mangold, Mathieu Mategot, A. Brockie Stevenson, and James L. Wells.